eum2o/fair_next/readme.md

 ## How to Use

-- Run the downloaded/installed executable (`fn` in your terminal, if installed with Cargo).
+- Run the downloaded executable via terminal or by double-clicking it (if downloaded with Cargo, run `fn` in your terminal).
 - If you run it the first time, you'll see a message that you need to add names (or arbitrary list items) to the `names.txt` file next to the executable.
 The path is displayed in the UI.
 - Select a user with the arrow keys and hit `Enter` to confirm.
 The user will be moved to the bottom.